Tomas Guerrero, Director

 Her continued training & development gave her and her team the fantastic opportunity to perform at the Puerto Rican parade.

 Since moving to Orlando in the spring of 2021, she’s been a part of Santo Rico, Florida, where she continues to expand as a person, teacher, and performer.
-As she sets new challenges for herself, she’s excited to share her unique style, her love of dance, and everything she’s learned along the way while growing the Orlando dance community.
+As she sets new challenges for herself, she’s excited to share her unique style, love of dance, and everything she’s learned while growing the Orlando dance community.